dthinley/Projectcatalog/README.md

 ## Project Overview
 This project is a RESTful web application utilizing the Flask framework which accesses a SQL database that populates categories and their items.
 OAuth2 provides authentication for further CRUD functionality on the application.
 Currently OAuth2 is implemented for Google Accounts.

-This project is about restaurant directory, where restaurant ower can create their restaurant account and menu.
-Restaurant ower can add, edit and delete their resurant and menu.
-Site vistors can access each resturant and their menu.
+This project is about restaurant directory, where restaurant owner can create their restaurant account and menu.
+The restaurant owner can add, edit and delete their restaurant and menu.
+Site visitors can access each restaurant and their menu.
 They do not have access to modify or delete any contents.

 ## Why This Project?
 Modern web applications perform a variety of functions and provide amazing features and utilities to their users; but deep down, it’s really all just creating, reading, updating and deleting data.
 In this project, you’ll combine your knowledge of building dynamic websites with persistent data storage to create a web application that provides a compelling service to your users.